Mahmoud Mokhtar: History

 Born in the Nile Delta in a small village called Douar skouila, in the region of Mahalla al-Kubra, in the village of Tanbara, where his father was the mayor ('Omda).
 Mukhtar moved to Cairo as a child with his mother, and in 1908 joined the newly founded Egyptian School of Fine Arts.

 In 1912, he joined the studio of Jules Coutan at the École des Beaux-Arts in Paris.
 He stayed in Paris through World War I, eventually becoming employed at the Musée Grévin under the direction of his former teacher Guillaume Laplagne.
-Inspired by the Egyptian Revolution of 1919 he sculpted a small maquette of a work called "Nadhat Misr" ["Egypt's Awakening" or "Egypt's Renaissance" in English].
+Inspired by the Egyptian Revolution of 1919, he sculpted a small maquette of a work called "Nahdat Misr" ["Egypt's Awakening" or "Egypt's Renaissance" in English].
 Gaining attention of young Egyptian revolutionaries, a national campaign to erect a monumental version was begun, resulting in an unveiling ceremony of the work in Cairo's Bab al-Hadid Square outside Cairo's main train station.
 The statue was later moved to a location outside Cairo University.

-Museum

 The Mukhtar Museum in Cairo houses Mahmoud Mokhtar's works in various media.

-Legacy

 A Google Doodle on 10 May 2012 commemorated Mokhtar's 121st birth anniversary.